 Can Guardianship be Avoided?

 Probably.
 Florida law requires the use of the least restrictive alternative to protect someone incapable of caring for himself or herself.
 For example, a health care directive might prevent the need for a guardian in the event of incapacity.
 Therefore, it is always wise to discuss with an Estate Planning Attorney the available options to avoid Guardianship.

 Is a Guardianship Permanent?

 Not necessarily.
 If the person declared to be incapacitated recovers in whole or in part from the condition that caused him or her to be incapacitated, then a petition can be filed with the court to restore the ward’s rights.
 After the petition is filed, the court will have the ward reexamined and can restore some or all of his or her rights.

 Contact a Florida Guardianship Attorney

 For more information about guardianship, contact an attorney.
-For an Estate Planning Attorney in Florida, call the Apple Law Firm at (904) 685 - 1200.
-Or click the "Contact Us" tab at the top of the page.
+For an Estate Planning Attorney in Florida, call the Law Office of David M. Goldman PLLC at (904) 685 – 1200.
+Or click the “Contact Us” tab at the top of the page.